About COPD

 The term COPD is used to describe a group of lung conditions that make it difficult to empty the air out of the lungs.
 This happens when lung tissue has been damaged, making the airways narrower.
 Mucus can also partially block airways, and the lining of the airways can become swollen and inflamed.
 All these factors make it harder for air to move in and out during breathing, and the lungs are less able to take in oxygen and get rid of carbon dioxide.5

-The main COPD symptoms are dyspnea and/or cough with or without sputum production.
+The main COPD symptoms are shortness of breath and/or cough with or without sputum production.
 People living with COPD may experience acute events characterized by increased respiratory symptoms called exacerbations that influence their health status and prognosis and require specific preventive and therapeutic measures.2

-Patients with COPD frequently harbor other comorbid diseases that also influence their clinical condition and prognosis and require specific treatment as well.
+Patients with COPD frequently have other comorbid diseases that also influence their clinical condition and prognosis and require specific treatment as well.
 These comorbid conditions can mimic and/or aggravate an acute exacerbation.
-The most frequent chronic diseases associated with COPD include cardiovascular and respiratory disorders, osteoporosis, muscle wasting, metabolic and neuropsychiatric disorders, chronic kidney disease, gastro-oesophageal reflux, and others.
+The most frequent chronic diseases associated with COPD include cardiovascular and respiratory disorders, osteoporosis, muscle wasting, metabolic and neuropsychiatric disorders, chronic kidney disease, gastro-oesophageal reflux, and others6.

 The Main Risk Factors